talex5/hmrc-vat-mtd-hledger-bridge/README.md

 The `hmrc-api.py` file can be used to interact with the REST service.

-Before starting, you have to go to [developer.service.hmrc.gov.uk][add-app] to create a new application.
+Before starting, go to [developer.service.hmrc.gov.uk][add-app] to create a new application:
-This will then give you `client_id` and `client_secret` values.
+- Get the `client_id` and `client_secret` values from there.
-You'll ask need to add `http://localhost:7000` to the list of `Redirect URIs`.
+- Add `http://localhost:7000` to the list of `Redirect URIs`.

-To test this, you can [create a test user][].
+To test this, [create a test user][].
 This will produce a test `vrn` (VAT registration number) and a new user ID and password.
-You'll need to enter those in the test server when running the tests.
+Enter those credentials in the test server when running the tests.

 Create a configuration file with the various settings, e.g. save this as `test-config.json`: